Mike Stapleton: Europe

 In 2001, Stapleton moved to Finland's SM-liiga and played for the Espoo Blues, scoring 18 goals and 37 points in 41 games.
 He then had a brief spell in the Swedish Elitserien for Leksands IF before returning to Espoo.
 He spent one more season in Finland for Tappara before retiring in 2004.

 International career

 Stapleton was named to the Canadian national junior team for the 1986 World Junior Ice Hockey Championships.
 Scoring 6 points in 7 games, Stapleton helped the team win the silver medal.

 Coaching career

 Stapleton served as an assistant to head coach/GM Scott Gardiner with the NAHL's Traverse City North Stars during the club's inaugural 2005–06 season before accepting a position as associate coach of the OHL's Erie Otters.
-He accepted a position to become the new assistant coach for the Syracuse Crunch of the AHL, the 2010-11 American Hockey League season.
+He accepted a position to become the new assistant coach for the Syracuse Crunch of the AHL in the 2010-11 American Hockey League season.
 He served as the head coach of the Ontario Hockey League's Sault Ste.
-Marie Greyhounds for the 2011–12 season and part of the 2012–2013 season, but was fired on December 3, 2012, and replaced by Sheldon Keefe.
+Marie Greyhounds for the 2011–12 season and part of the 2012–2013 season.
+He was fired on December 3, 2012 and replaced by Sheldon Keefe.